 In some cases, you’ll have to engage SMEs from outside the company.
 Say, you need to create a program on new software, but nobody in your company has used it before.
 In this situation, you need a formal approach and a contract where you’ll write down all the arrangements: what kind of involvement you expect from the SME, what exactly you want them to do, what the deadlines are, and what the reward is.

-FAQ on Training Programs
+FAQ on Employee Training Programs

 Final Thoughts